-‘This Is Us’ Season 2: Are The Cast Returning For More Episodes On NBC?
+‘This Is Us’ Season 2: Is The Cast Returning For More Episodes On NBC?

 — BuzzFeed (@BuzzFeed) January 10, 2017

-NBC was quick to praise the show’s successes too, with the latest episode seeing a 7% jump from the show’s previous 18-49 demographic rating record at 2.8 in December.
+NBC was quick to praise the show’s successes, too, with the latest episode seeing a 7 percent jump from the show’s previous 18-49 demographic rating record at 2.8 in December.
 Crucially, though, the most recent episode put This Is Us at the top of the 18-49 demographic ratings for entertainment across each of the four big networks on Tuesday night.
 That also makes This Is Us the most-watched original scripted series in over seven years to air on the Tuesday night time slot, with only Law & Order: SVU providing any sort of competition back in 2009.

 The 18-49 demographic rating is crucial to networks when it comes to deciding whether or not a show will be renewed, whilst also being the demographic that advertisers pay most attention to.
 With the highest ratings in the 18-49 demographic for the timeslot since Parenthood got a 3.1 rating back in March 2010, it’s safe to assume that NBC is pretty pleased with the performance of their latest comedy-drama, putting in a good place for renewal.

-According to Deadline, Fox, who currently produce This Is Us for NBC are similarly pleased with the show’s performance.
+According to Deadline, Fox, who currently produces This Is Us for NBC, are similarly pleased with the show’s performance.
 With Fox chairman Gary Newman saying the show’s creator “Dan [Fogelman] has crafted a personal show that is very emotional.
 We made a commitment at our studio to writers to give them every chance to succeed.”

 RELATED STORIES ON INQUISITR: